rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

 ### Process respawning and control

 If a process stops, it will be started again immediately without intervention or outside process monitoring.
+`runsv` avoids a failed or faulty process hammering resources by delaying 1 second before starting a process back up if it's failing instantly.

 When a process stops, if a file named 'finish' exists and is executable, `finish` will be run with two arguments, the exit code and exit status of `run`.

+##### Example `finish` script

+`/service/sshd/finish`:

+        #!/bin/sh
+        code=$1
+        status=$2
+        hostname=$(hostname)
+        if [ $status -ne 0 ];then
+          echo "SSHD FAILED on $hostname: $code, $status"|mail admins@domain.com else
+          echo "SSHD Stopped on $hostname: $code, $status"|mail auditing@domain.com fi

+#### `sv` usage examples

 [`sv`](http://smarden.org/runit/sv.8.html) is used to get and change status of a particular service.
 This is your swiss army knife of process control.

-#### `sv` usage examples

 Get status